charankandukuri-52/Codes/Readme.md

 # Codes

 # smallest positive number that is evenly divisible by all of the numbers from 1 to n
     Ans for this would be lcm of all the numbers from 1 to n

+    T.C : O(nlogn)
+    S.C : O(1)

     Code to find lcm of fist n numbers: